bibleexchange/courses/book-of-romans/001_doctrinal/300_the-law-in-right-perspective-introduction.md

 ### What Law?

-The word “law” generically means “a principle; a prescription”.
+The word &quot;law&quot; generically means &quot;a principle; a prescription&quot;.
 Though it was to the Jew who was given the Law of God through Moses, both Jews and Gentiles had the law of God in their conscience (whether or not they chose to receive it was their choice).

 Throughout Romans, Paul illustrates the weakness of the Law given to Moses and yet at the same time establishes his true value.
 The Law given to Moses is indeed the will of God, but it is not the entirety of his instruction.
-The error of the Jew was in that they made those principles with its ceremonies and attached traditions the sum of God’s intent toward humanity.
+The error of the Jew was in that they made those principles with its ceremonies and attached traditions the sum of God&apos;s intent toward humanity.

-Though we can find the same word “law” used in 52 verses in Romans, Paul is not always discussing the same set of principles or prescriptions.
+Though we can find the same word &quot;law&quot; used in 52 verses in Romans, Paul is not always discussing the same set of principles or prescriptions.

 - Romans 2:12-13,17,18,20,23,25,26 : The Jews had the Law of Moses and the Gentiles did not.
 The Jews boasted and rested in the law given through Moses and because of the keeping of the deeds of this Law.
 - Romans 2:14-15 : The Gentiles did have a law in their heart or their conscience